HakubJozak/mana/README.markdown

 ### Early Beta +
  - lobby synchronization
+ - reconnect on connection failure
  - welcome site in Rails3
  - security (escape custom card links and check they are images)
  - prevent XSS

 ### More Features Convenience - Versions 1+

  - counters on the cards
  - link the cards to MagicCardsInfo (to see errata and stuff in a new window)
  - visible shuffling effect
  - inform all users about (all) other users' actions